SmalsResearch/bePelias/README.md

 - Uniformize prepare_csv and prepare_xml (using bepelias/dataprep for both)
 - autocomplete in place of unstructured
 - We have sometimes "building" result, but with "no_hn" transformer.
+- add a "reverse" endpoint
+- add a "search" endpoint, for locality search based on zipcode or municipality/part of municipality/postal names
+- in Best addendum: "streetname_fr":"...", "streetname_nl":"..." --> "streetname": {"fr": "...", "nl":"..."}
+- add a health endpoint
+- clean error answer if pelias is down